 The Dial Up returned to the majestic Watford Palace Theatre in January 2020.
 However, the February event turned out to be the last because in March COVID forced the Palace to close.
 Lockdown took a huge toll on people's mental health and opportunities to access creative outlets.
 In true Dial Up style, as soon as restrictions allowed, Alex threw open the doors to his own house and garden to host free Dial Up events which conformed to the regulations around social distancing and meeting at that particular time.
 Many of the people who came had been experiencing isolation and loneliness, and developing anxiety around social interaction.
 The Dial Up became not just a chance for people to sing together, but a genuine social service providing meaningful and safe social interaction.

-In November and December 2021 The Dial Up found a new home in the Amanartis Studio, the recently converted old chapel in the middle of Vicarage Road Cemetery.
-It was a incredibly evocative place to perform and share creativity, and it was an honour to bring our event there to round off 2021!
+In November and December 2021 The Dial Up found a new home in the Amanartis Studio, the converted old chapel in the middle of Vicarage Road Cemetery.
+It was a incredibly evocative place to perform and share creativity, and it was an honour to bring our events there to round off 2021!

 At The Dial Up we’re extremely grateful to our friendly and supportive audience, in particular our regular group of performers and contributors who help us make music every month, share their creativity and make The Dial Up Open Mic Nights as utterly entertaining and enjoyable as they are.
 We call them our Dial Up Family, and this is our chance to say thank you to them!
 We love you! xxx